Prachi4579/WeatherAPI-Automation/README.md

 - **Response Validation Using JsonPath**: Enables detailed validation of API responses using JsonPath.
 - **Response Validation Using POJO (Deserialization)**: Uses POJO classes for deserializing and validating API responses.
 - **Parallel Execution with Report Generation**: Supports parallel test execution with comprehensive report generation.
+-
+## Branches
+I have divided the project into 3 branches in accordance to Framework levels
+### Branch 1: WeatherAPI - Basic Status Code Check
+Objective: This branch focuses on verifying the status codes of API responses.
+It serves as the foundational level of the framework where we check if the endpoints are returning the expected status codes based on the input data provided in Excel sheets and real-time requests.

+#### Key Features:
+-Reads test data from Excel.
+-Sends GET,PUT and POST requests to API endpoints.
+-Asserts that the response status code matches the expected value.

+### Branch 2: Level 2 - Response Content Validation
+Objective: This branch enhances the framework by validating the content of the API responses.
+After triggering the requests, the actual responses are compared against the expected results stored in Excel sheets.

+#### Key Features:
+-Triggers API requests based on test data.
+-Validating the elements like city name,country name,coordinates etc on triggering endpoints -Compares actual responses with expected data from Excel.

+### Branch 3: Level 3 - Response Deserialization and Validation
+Objective: This branch further extends the framework by deserializing API responses into POJO classes and performing detailed validations on the actual versus expected values.

+#### Key Features:
+-Validates the content of the responses using JsonPath.
+-Deserializes API responses into Java POJOs.
+-Validates each field of the deserialized objects against expected values.
+-Supports more complex response validations.

 ## Getting Started